 We recognize that transactions between us and any of our directors or executives can present potential or actual conflicts of interest and create the appearance that our decisions are based on considerations other than the best interests of our company and shareholders.
 Therefore, as a general matter and in accordance with our Code of Ethics, it is our preference to avoid such transactions.
 Nevertheless, we recognize that there are situations where such transactions may be in, or may not be inconsistent with, the best interests of our company.
-Though we do not have a written policy, we intend to adopt a policy which requires our Audit and Compliance Committee to review and, if appropriate, to approve or ratify any such transactions.
-Pursuant to the policy, the committee will review any transact ion in which we are or will be a participant and the amount involved exceeds \$120,000, and in which any of our directors or executives had, has or will have a direct or indirect material interest.
-After its review the committee will only approve or ratify those transactions that are in, or are not inconsistent with, the best interests of our company and our shareholders, as the committee determines in good faith.
+Under the terms of its charter, our Audit and Compliance Committee reviews and, if appropriate, approves or ratifies any such transactions.
+Pursuant to the charter, the committee will review any transaction in which we are or will be a participant and the amount involved exceeds \$120,000, and in which any of our directors or executives had, has or will have a direct or indirect material interest.
+After its review, the Committee will only approve or ratify those transactions that are in, or are not inconsistent with, the best interests of our company and our shareholders, as the committee determines in good faith.